fvasquezcastro/preditr/README.md

 3. Upon completion, a pop-up window will appear:
     * A **success message** indicates that the run finished correctly.
 Output files will be located in the local directory that was bound as a volume.
     * An **error message** indicates that the run failed.
 This is commonly caused by insufficient memory (RAM).
 If this occurs, reduce the number of `Threads` and run the analysis again.

+**IMPORTANT:** PrEditR takes a while loading resources but once the run started, it progresses rapidly.
+To maximize efficiency, batch your sgRNA designs into as few runs as possible.

 #### Stopping and Cleaning Up